-As digital media, the internet and mobile devices play a greater role in the retail energy sector, the Group will continue to face heightened competitive pressures resulting from falling barriers to market entry and swiftly changing customer loyalties.
+As digital media, the internet and mobile devices play a greater role in the retail energy and services sectors, the Group will continue to face heightened competitive pressures resulting from falling barriers to market entry and swiftly changing customer loyalties.
 The value of customer data has increased, and the widening range of virtual interaction with customers through digital media, the internet, mobile devices and the emergence of new technologies, such as smart metering and smart grids, plays a greater role in the retail energy sector and could affect gas and electricity demand and therefore the Group's earnings through energy related services such as energy efficiency, micro generation and energy management/automation.
 New technology allows non-energy web-based firms to access customer energy consumption data, with or without the agreement of energy suppliers.
 This new data may not simply be used for billing, but also to provide customers with improved reporting, advice, new products and new services.
 The Group cannot be certain that its future operations and strategy will successfully mitigate against the risks presented, or enable the Group to remain competitive, offer innovative products and services or otherwise to take advantage of opportunities that may present themselves.

-The Group is also currently subject to certain UK Government-enforced obligations to promote greater energy efficiency by its customers, including smart meter installation.
+The Group is also currently subject to certain UK Government-enforced obligations to promote greater energy efficiency and clean energy by its customers, including smart meter installation.
+The long-term demand for gas will be significantly affected by government decisions about market structures, climate change initiatives and industry decisions around generation mix.
+To offset the reduced sales of gas and electricity to residential customers, the Group needs to grow its energy market share in certain markets, together with demand for its services, products and energy efficiency measures (including microgeneration, distributed energy, insulation and smart enabled applications).
+The success of these (and other) initiatives could have a significant impact on the Group's revenues and profits over the decade, but no assurance can be given as to their success, widespread adoption or support from the UK Government.
 Failure by the Group to adapt to further regulation, changing customer demands and behaviour as a result of global climate change and increased awareness of the environmental impact of energy use, may have a material adverse effect on the Group's reputation, business, results of operations and overall financial condition.